bobmahalo/DTCC/Entitlement.md

-The [[beneficially owned]] portion of the stock the investor has rights to.
+The [[Beneficial Owner]] portion of the stock the investor has rights to.
 This could be [[voting rights]], [[dividend rights]], information rights, rights to attend meetings, beneficially owned share transfer rights, and rights to assets upon dissolution.

 ![[Untitled 4 63.jpg]]